 Professional online course Applied Science Communication: Online and Media Writing

-This online module will introduce you to science writing techniques that are suitable for non-academic audiences.
+This 15 credit Masters level online module will introduce you to science writing techniques that are suitable for non-academic audiences.
 It will explore key writing structures and key principles behind non-academic writing with an emphasis on online writing.

 A student-centred approach will be taken throughout the module, and while the module will cover key principles in science writing, it will allow you to focus on forms of writing and audiences you are particularly interested in writing for.
 The content and assessments will also be applicable to different international contexts.

 At the end of the module, you will be able to critically evaluate what makes for good science writing and adapt their writing to different types of output and different audiences as well as having an understating of the opportunities the current science writing ecosystem presents.

 Over the course of the module, you will consider how to identify a story in scientific research, key writing structures, how to adapt your writing for different audiences, considerations when writing about risk or statistics, getting your writing noticed online using social media and other means, writing an effective press release and considerations when writing about different fields of science.

 On successful completion of this module, you will be able to:

 - Critically interpret scientific information and present it in a style suitable for a lay audience

 - Synthesise information from a variety of academic sources and use it to develop a coherent piece of written work